peteroupc/html3dutil/doc/index.md

 * <a href="H3DU.PiecewiseCurve.md">H3DU.PiecewiseCurve</a><br>A curve evaluator object for a curve made up of one or more individual curves.
-* <a href="H3DU.Shape.md">H3DU.Shape</a><br>An object that associates a geometric mesh (the shape of the object) with material data (which defines what is seen on the object's surface) and a transformation matrix (which defines the object's position and size).
+* <a href="H3DU.Shape.md">H3DU.Shape</a><br>An object that associates a geometric mesh (the shape of the object) with a transformation matrix (which defines the object's position and size).
 * <a href="H3DU.ShapeGroup.md">H3DU.ShapeGroup</a><br>Represents a grouping of shapes.
 * <a href="H3DU.Surface.md">H3DU.Surface</a><br>A surface evaluator object for a parametric surface.
 * <a href="H3DU.SurfaceBuilder.md">H3DU.SurfaceBuilder</a><br>An evaluator of surface evaluator objects for generating